home-assistant/developers.home-assistant/blog/2019-07-19-building-all-the-things.md

 HassOS is our own embedded Linux distribution.
 It is tailored to run the bare minimum of what we need to run Home Assistant in a Docker container.
 BuildRoot powers the build and we’re targeting five different processor architectures.

 The Azure Pipelines agents are using the amd64 CPU architecture.
 It is possible to compile for different architectures using a method called cross-compiling.
-We gave it a shot but realized that it is significanty slower than compiling a build using the same native CPU's as that we’re targeting.
+We gave it a shot but realized that it is significantly slower than compiling a build using the same native CPU's as that we’re targeting.

 We use a feature on Azure Pipelines called [self-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops#install) to host build agents on our own hardware with the right architecture.
 Azure Pipelines manages the pipeline definition and the orchestration, but the execution runs blazing fast on our own hardware.